yduman/yduman.dev/content/posts/nestjs-testing-disable-logging.md

 ## Disable desired log levels in tests

 Here, we inject "our own" logger and define how it should behave for error logs.
-In this case, it does nothing, as we wanted.
+In this case, it does nothing.
 So for tests, the dependency injection will select our modified logger and on production, we will use the default logger.

 ```ts
 describe("UserService Tests", () => {